negi-saurabh/ReportAssignment/README.md

 ### Folder structure

 #### SRC
 contains java main and test classes.
-I have tried to create an extensible code.
-So that it can be easier to maintain, extend and test.
+I have tried to create an extensible code So that it can be easier to maintain, extend and test.
 Some code is left for implemnetion.
 Written unit test cases only for business logic due to time constraints

 ##### ReportGeneratorService
 It is the main starter class which contains main method which takes input data file and generates an output file consisting failed records.
 Output file has three columns consisitng of the failed transaction's reference, description and reasin for its failure.

 ##### Validations
 1) All transaction references should be unique